galaxy-bg/tk-projectx/README.md

 Web Server installation

-inverntory file has a group webservers with two members;
+inverntory file has a group webservers with three members;

 [webservers]
 ansible-srva